igorskyflyer/igorskyflyer/PAST_WORK.md

 > Designed a performant sorting algorithm (in `C#`) for large datasets (`1000s` of lines), praised by the client for its speed and adaptability.

 ---

+### 🛍️ SissiS

+#### Custom WordPress + WooCommerce Solution

+Delivered a deeply customized e-commerce solution for SissiS, combining WordPress and WooCommerce.
+The project focused on backend extensibility, data automation, multilingual support, and secure, SEO-optimized performance, all tailored to real-world operational and client needs.